rationaldom/rationaldom.github.io/private/notes_single_column_tie.md

 In the following lesson we will do three things:

-1. Review the Square knot and the Granny knot because understanding these two knots is how we can understand the SCT.
+1. Review the Square knot and the Granny knot because understanding these two knots is the secret to understanding the basic SCT.

 2. View three video demonstrations of how to tie the basic SCT and examine the results.
 We will analyze the differences between the three ties and understand their performance.